omoustaouda/importerkit/ARCHITECTURE.md

 **Rationale:**
 - Modern features improve code quality and readability
-- Show current PHP knowledge while respecting ecosystem realities
+- PHP 8.4 is the current stable release with long-term support

 ---